Located: Room 201 Upstairs

 - Genealogical Societies' Publications

-- New York State Department of Health Vital Records Genealogy Indexes available on microfiche.
+- New York State Department of Health Vital Records Genealogy Indexes are available on microfiche.
 The Community Foundation of Herkimer and Oneida Counties, Inc. awarded the Library a grant for the purchase of a microfiche reader.
 This resource is only available during the time the Genealogy Room is staffed, see above for days and times.

 Births—1881 to 1937